MicrosoftDocs/cpp-docs/docs/cpp/integer-limits.md

 # Integer Limits
 **Microsoft Specific**

  The limits for integer types are listed in the following table.
-These limits are also defined in the standard header file LIMITS.H.
+These limits are also defined in the standard header file \<limits.h>.

 ### Limits on Integer Constants